 Tobacco smoking is still by far the leading cause of preventable disease and death in the country, and thousands of teenagers still pick it up every day, so it’s no surprise that we have a nationwide event dedicated to raising awareness.
-The Great American Smokeout is sponsored by the American Cancer Association and sets aside November 21st as a national day to encourage smokers of all ages to make cessation plans or start quitting.
+The Great American Smokeout is sponsored by the American Cancer Association and sets aside the third Thursday in November as a national day to encourage smokers of all ages to make cessation plans or start quitting.

 Quitting at Work the Healthy Way

-If you’re trying to quit, applause!
+If you’re trying to quit during The Great American Smokeout, applause!
 It’s not easy, especially when dealing with the stresses of a career.
 Here are some tips to help keep cravings under control while at work, taken from our own employees who have successfully given up tobacco:

 - Use a quitting app – There are plenty of great quitting apps like Smoke Free that can help you easily set deadlines and track progress with quitting, also providing a wealth of support and data on relapses and dealing with stressful situations.
 Quickly checking in with the app throughout the day can help maintain focus and keep an eye on the long-term health benefits.